bramus/specificity/README.md

 specificity.isLessThan(specificities[1])); // true
 ```

-## Static Specificity Functions
+## Static Functions

 This package also exposes some utility functions to work with specificities.
-These are all exposed as static functions on the Specificity class.
+These are all exposed as static functions on the `Specificity` class.

 -   Comparison functions: